itsschwer/ror2-discordrichpresence/Assets/Public/README.md

 - Has a unique presence for different menu states (currently idling in the menu, choosing a character, and reading the logbook).
 - Allows invitation of users via Discord.

 A plethora of options are provided to fine-tune the presence settings, such as whether or not to show the currently fought boss, the teleporter charge status, include a custom menu idle message, and more.
+[Risk of Options](https://thunderstore.io/package/Rune580/Risk_Of_Options/) provides a nice UI for interacting with this!

+If you experience any issues, please report them!
+I can be contacted on the RoR2 Modding Discord server, at Cuno#9958.

 ## Images
 Selecting a character